 3-2-1-ignition!
 Paradise Combined Cycle Plant's Unit 1 fired up for the first time at 5:23 p.m.
 EST Monday.
 All three gas-fired units will go through a series of tests over the next few months in preparation for commercial operation in 2017.

-As many Americans grow more aware of their environmental footprint and look for ways to maximize their energy usage, TVA’s energy efficiency strategy has been singled out as one of the best in the nation.
+As many Americans grow more aware of their environmental footprint and look for ways to maximize their energy usage, TVA’s energy efficiency strategy has been singled out as a model that may be worth replicating.

 TVA is making two slot cuts in Fontana Dam to relieve pressure caused by alkali aggregate reaction (AAR), also known as concrete growth, which occurs when chemical reactions in the cement aggregate material cause swelling and stress.